bukan-zack/oci-registry/README.md

 # OCI Registry

-Don't mind me implementing OCI Registry using Rust.
+OCI Registry is an implementation of the [Open Container Initiative Distribution Spec](https://github.com/opencontainers/distribution-spec), written in Rust.

+## License
+This project is licensed under the [MIT License](./LICENSE).